DreamSpoon/AMH2B/README.md

   - Mask out vertexes to reduce simulation time, bake sim to Shape Keys, then remove mask and mesh looks perfect
     - avoids use of Surface Deform and Mesh Deform, which are difficult/delicate to use with armatures and cloth/soft-body sims
     - Avoid wasting time manually creating mesh cages to run cloth/soft-body sims - just use vertex mask with original mesh
-  - Simulations can be baked to shape keys, and simulation can be run again!
+  - Simulations can be baked to shape keys, and then
+    - Slow-motion of cloth sim without wasting time calculating extra simulation frames - bake shape keys and adjust keyframe timing in dope sheet
     - Shape keys from first simulation can be used to guide re-simulation, or add fine details

 ## Install Addon in Blender